JacobOlin/MKS22X-Things/README.md

 -Which pair worked on what code today.
 (Update over time as you do things)
   5/7
-  -Vishwaa and Connor worked on Ball Changes and Collideable
+  - Vishwaa worked on implementing the surface -Vishwaa and Connor worked on Ball Changes and Collideable
   -Samson and Jacob worked on Rock Changes
   5/8
-  -Connor and Vishwaa worked on the balls use of vectors and now the implementation fully works -Connor started on gravity balls
+  -Connor and Vishwaa worked on the balls use of vectors and now the implementation fully works.
+One motion was finshed.
+  -Connor started on gravity balls
   5/12
   -Connor made gravity balls bounce continuously